jmcnamara/XlsxWriter/dev/docs/source/example_http_server.rst

 Example: Simple HTTP Server
 ===========================

-Example of using XlsxWriter to create an Excel XLSX file as an in memory StringIO suitable for serving via SimpleHTTPServer or Django.
+Example of using Python and XlsxWriter to create an Excel XLSX file in an in memory string suitable for serving via SimpleHTTPServer or Django or with the Google App Engine.

-Note: This example doesn't currently work with the Google App Engine since it needs to access a temporary directory, which isn't allowed on the GAE.
+Even though the final file will be in memory, via the StringIO object, the module uses temp files during assembly for efficiency.
+To avoid this on servers that don't allow temp files, for example the Google APP Engine, set the ``in_memory`` constructor option to ``True``.

 .. literalinclude:: ../../../examples/http_server.py